 The seats you pick have a huge bearing on your overall experience.
-While discount West End tickets will help you save a lot, you shouldn't compromise on the seats because a bad seat means a bad time at the theatre.
+While discount London theatre tickets will help you save a lot, you shouldn't compromise on the seats because a bad seat means a bad time at the theatre.
 There are certain things you need to consider regarding seat selection when booking your tickets.
-For musicals, try and get front row seats in the royal circle or middle row seats in the stalls.
+For musicals, try and get front-row seats in the royal circle or middle-row seats in the stalls.
 If you're watching a play, try and score seats that are as close to the stage as possible for the best experience.
 In general, avoid extreme corner seats across all sections since the view is pretty bad.
 To make seat selection an easy process, take a good look at the seating plan of the theatre you're planning on visiting.
 This will give you a better idea of which seats to consider and which ones to avoid.

 West End ticket prices are directly impacted by the day of the week.
 On weekdays, the tickets sell for much cheaper than on the weekends because local Londoners don't visit the theatres during the former.
 This means that tickets for weekends are not only more expensive but are harder to get given the heavy demand.
-If you're looking for discounted West End tickets, a weekday performance is a correct choice.
+If you're looking for discounted London theatre tickets, a weekday performance is the correct choice.

 Matinee shows take place during the afternoon while evening shows are performed after 7:00 PM.
 On average, matinee performances are cheaper than evening ones given that most people consider West End an evening experience.
 Matinee shows attract a significantly older crowd and the energy at the theatre isn't the same as that of an evening performance.
-If that's not a concern, you can opt for a matinee show and get a discount on West End tickets.
+If that's not a concern, you can opt for a matinee show and get discount London theatre tickets.

 The National Theatre has joined hands with Travelex and is offering half the seats for many of their new productions for just £15.
 Sign up for the National Theatre's email alerts and look out for when tickets for a new show go on sale.
 While this tip is applicable only for National Theatre productions, you'll have plenty of options to choose from because the company mounts many world-class productions annually.

-Many theatres on the West End publish a weekly or monthly newsletter.
-These newsletters often include additional promo codes for many of the popular shows.
+Many theatres in the West End publish a weekly or monthly newsletter.
+These newsletters often include additional promo codes for many popular shows.
 Sign up for a couple of the popular theatres' newsletters to stay updated with these promo codes and save more on your West End tickets.
-Once you receive the newsletter, book your tickets as soon as possible because only a small set of discounted tickets are released at a time.
+Once you receive the newsletter, book your tickets as soon as possible because only a small set of discounted London theatre tickets are released at a time.

-It’s best recommended that you buy your London Theatre tickets at least a few days prior to the show in order to snag better seats at a better deal!
+A. It’s best recommended that you buy your London Theatre tickets at least a few days prior to the show in order to snag better seats at a better deal!
 You also have the chance to score more discounts prior to the show date than on the same day.
-If you’re looking to buy same-day tickets, the TKTS booth is your best bet.
+If you’re looking to buy same-day tickets, booking only is the most convenient way.
+If you wish to purchase your tickets in person, then the TKTS booth is your best bet.

-Unfortunately no. You cannot score discounts at the box office.
+A. Unfortunately no. You cannot score discounts at the box office.
 You will be required to purchase tickets at full price.
-We recommend purchasing your tickets online to score additional discounts and cashbacks.
+We recommend purchasing your tickets online to score additional discounts and cashback.